randycoulman/DoubleAgents/README.md

 These methods do nothing but return a value as outlined above.

+## Disallowing a Message

+Sometimes, it is desirable to explicitly state that a particular message will not be sent to an object.
+To disallow a message send, use the following:

+* `disallow: aMessage`

+If a disallowed message is sent, a `BurnNotice` is raised.

 ## Defining Expectations for a Method

 In order to verify that a message is sent to an object, use one of the